Compositionality of Rewriting Rules with Conditions: Compositional associative Double-Pushout rewriting with conditions

 Admissibility of $m$ for the rule $s\circ r$ applied to the object $X$ entails that the ``curvy'' front right and front left squares of the diagram~\eqref{eq:TransAux} drawn in black and {orange} are constructible as pushout complement and pushout, respectively.
 We may then construct the remaining parts of the diagram via forming the pushouts

 which uniquely induces the remaining arrows drawn in {blue} (and where we could have equivalently defined $X'$ as $X'=\pO{C\leftarrow D\rightarrow D'}$).
-By virtue of three applications of pushout-pushout decomposition (Lemma~\ref{lem:Main}\ref{lem:POPOdec}), we may conclude that all squares in the back of diagram~\eqref{eq:TransAux} thus constructed are pushouts.
+By virtue of three applications of pushout-pushout decomposition (Lemma~\ref{lem:Main}\ref{lem:POPOdec}), we conclude that all squares in the back of diagram~\eqref{eq:TransAux} thus constructed are pushouts.
 Furthermore, stability of $\cM$-morphisms under pushouts implies that all newly constructed morphisms are in $\cM$.
-Since thus the back part of the diagram encodes two DPO rewrite steps with $m\in \Match{r}{X}$, $m^{*}$ the comatch of $m$ under application of the rule $r$, $m^{*}\in \Match{s}{r_m(X)}$, and since $m^{**}$ is also the comatch of $m^{*}$ under application of $s$, we find by definition of the $\Trans$ construction that
+Since thus the back part of the diagram encodes two DPO rewrite steps with $m\in \Match{r}{X}$, $m^{*}$ the comatch of $m$ under application of the rule $r$, $m^{*}\in \Match{s}{r_m(X)}$, and since $m^{**}$ is also the comatch of $m^{*}$ under application of $s$, we find by Lemma~\ref{lem:trans} that

 which concludes the proof. \end{proof}

 The compositionality of the $\Trans$ construction in particular permits an efficient encoding of the reduced standard form of application conditions: